vegaprotocol/specs/protocol/0040-ASSF-asset_framework.md

 - `quantum` **should not be relied on directly without a configurable multiplier**, even if this is initially one, as many assets could experience a significant run-up or drop in value and it is both easier (and less likely to be controversial from a governance perspective) to change a multiplier affecting a specific feature quickly than to change quantum on many assets.

 - **`quantum` multipliers should not be shared between unrelated features**, as even if they seem to require roughly the same value initially, it may become apparent that the value implied by the multiplier is too high for one feature and simultaneously too low for another.
-If they do not have independent multipliers, this problem cannot be sattisfactorily resolved.
+If they do not have independent multipliers, this problem cannot be satisfactorily resolved.

-- **`quantum` should be set to round values**, as it is an imprecise measure and represents an order of magnutude level approximation of value.
+- **`quantum` should be set to round values**, as it is an imprecise measure and represents an order of magnitude level approximation of value.
 For example, at the time of writing, BTC is $21,283.44.
 This implies setting quantum to `46984885901903` for a wBTC (wrapped BTC) asset with 18 decimals. *Don't do this!* A much more reasonable value would be `50000000000000` ($1 if BTC is $20,000) or `40000000000000` ($1 if BTC is $25,000).

 - If the Solana token is added, try to resist the temptation to set a quantum of SOL to `007`.